Owner and Medical Director

 Holly Martin - Veterinary Assistant and Reception, House Paws Animal Hospital Lovettsville.
 Holly has three dogs and one cat.
 Holly prepares the surgery room and assists in surgery.

-Marie Stevenson - Reception, House Paws Animal Hospital Lovettsville, Client Communication and Office Support.
+Marie Stevenson - Reception and Operations Manager at House Paws Animal Hospital Lovettsville, Client Communication and Office Support.
 Marie has been with House Paws, Lovettsville since the opening in 2015.
 She came to us with more than seven years of veterinary experience from working in private practice to emergency medicine.
 Marie oversees the flow of the hospital including scheduling appointments, client communication and patient advocate.
 She is a mentor to other employees.
 When Marie is not at work she enjoys home time with her three cats, day trips and weekend get-aways with her grandchildren.
 In her spare time, Marie enjoys creating jewelry, clothing accessories and reading mystery novels.

 Heather Prosperi - Reception House Paws Round Hill.
 Heather has two dogs, a pit/hound mix named Jake, and a silver lab named Stella.
 She grew up in Tampa, Florida working at local barns riding, training, showing and assisting in health care for horses and alpaca.
 She is a certified alpaca trainer and handler, and has a passion for working with large animals.
 She moved to West Virginia in the fall of 2015 and managed an alpaca farm and mill in Maryland.
 She took interest in doing reception work and came to us with the background of working reception for small animal emergency and an internal medicine practice.